 How can I check if the booster will work for me?

-- Check how many signal bars you see on your mobile phone at that place.
+- After finding that highest point check how many signal bars you see on your mobile phone’s display while you are there.

-- If you have 0 bars – contact us for help to make sure you get a sufficiently powerful option.
+- If you have 0 bars make sure to contact us for help in order to get the right recommendation.

-- Measure your property size to make sure the cable set included in a kit will be enough.
-We offer extra internal antennas and a cutting tool to help you have an easy set-up.
+- It is important to measure your property size to make sure the cable length included in a kit will be enough.
+We offer extra upgrades in case of need.

 How does It work?

 Signal boosters, also known as Bi-directional amplifiers (BDA's), repeaters, or amplifiers, work by capturing a signal outside the home, building, automobile, boat, warehouse, etc…,with an exterior antenna, bring it inside, amplify it, and rebroadcast it.
 For most of the products on this site, there are four main components: the Outside Antenna, the Amplifier (booster), the Inside Antenna, and the cabling to connect everything.

 The outside antenna can be omni-directional (can capture signal from all directions) or directional (works best when pointed in the direction of a cell tower).

 The benefit to omni-directional antennas is that they are easy to install and pick up signals in a 360 degree horizontal plane, making them suitable to picking up signals from cell towers in different directions.
 You want to mount them as high as possible where the signal is strongest.
 A few disadvantages of omni-directional antennas: